tradingview/rest_integrations_docs/source/FAQ.rst

 ..
 Orders History
 .. ..............

-🔥🎾 What is the difference between *Filled*, *Cancelled* and *Rejected* in Orders tab and in History tab.
+What is the difference between *Filled*, *Cancelled* and *Rejected* in Orders tab and in History tab.
 Are these only available for a single login session in the Orders tab?
 Or should they always be the same as History?
 Wouldn't this be duplication of data in such case?
    The orders statuses can be divided into two groups in our API:

    * transitional (``placing``, ``inactive``, ``working``),
    * final (``rejected``, ``filled``, ``canceled``).

-   The status of an order can only change from transitional to final, but not vice versa.

-   Requests:

-   * In response to the `/orders`_ request, we expect ALL orders of the current trading session and orders with transitional statuses from previous trading sessions.
-   * In response to the `/ordersHistory`_ request, we expect ALL orders with final statuses from previous trading sessions.

-   Tab Display:

-   * The Orders tab displays all orders that come in response to the `/orders`_ request.
-   * The History tab displays all orders that come in response to the `/ordersHistory`_ request and orders from `/orders`_ that have the final status.
-So, orders with final statuses from `/orders`_ are simultaneously displayed on both the Orders and the History tabs.
+   Check :ref:`Orders<section-concepts-orders>` section for details.

 ..
 Get Leverage
 .. ............